SEPnet Summer Placement Scheme – Information for Students

 Eligibility and applications

-SEPnet PhDs in their final year and students who have confirmed PhD or MRes places at a SEPnet university beginning in 2018 are eligible to apply for some placements.
+SEPnet PhDs and students who have confirmed PhD or MRes places at a SEPnet university beginning in 2018 are eligible to apply for some placements.

 SEPnet Annual Student Expo